Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 Canada, of all countries, is being treated as Ameria's number one economic enemy.

 Canada has imposed tariffs on imports of American booze.
-No Canada dry jokes please.
+No Canada Dry jokes please.

 Canada has suspended imports from the biggest U.S. pork processing plant, a facility run by Smithfield Foods in Tar Heel, North Carolina, the company said on Friday.
 Less competition for Canadian bacon (just kidding).

 American corn farmers had a large crop last year in response to high prices.
 They were planning on planting even more this year.
 China buys a lot of American corn.
 China's retaliatory tariff on corn might affect American exports.
 Also, a major input - nitrogen fertilizer - may be more expensive if imported oil and natural gas go up in price.
 Since most of this corn is fed to animals, meat prices could go up.
+Soybean exports, a major export to China, could get hit even harder.
+China has already signed agreements to buy more soybeans from Brazil.

 President Trump promised "boom" times if he were elected president.
 That was easy to promise.
 He inherited an economy with higher-than-average real growth rates, extremely low unemployment and falling inflation.
 The stock market was enjoying one of its strongest bull markets.
-Now he is talking about a possible recession or a difficult transition, mostly due to higher tariffs.
+Now he is talking about a possible recession or a difficult transition, mostly due to his higher tariffs.
 A difficult transition from a strong, growing economy?

 President Trump said he will be increasing tariffs on Canadian steel and aluminum to 50%, starting March 12, in response to Ontario's 25% surcharge on electricity coming into the United States.